jovotech/learn-jovo/tutorials/alexa-send-notifications/README.md

 # Send Notification Using the Proactive Events API

-In this tutorial I want to to show you how to send proactive events with Jovo as well as how to send them outside of a live session.
+In this tutorial, I want to show you how to send proactive events with Jovo as well as how to send them outside of a live session.

 * [Introduction](#introduction)
 * [Alexa Skill Permissions and Publications](#alexa-skill-permissions-and-publications)